janson-git/deploy/README.md

 name = "Release Builder"
 email = "deploy@local"
 ```

+This commit author info used in your `deploy` app by users who didn't set personal commit author fields!

 1. Let's create first pack!
 Click on `Create new pack` button on your Project page
 2. Now you need to set release branch name, let's put `release-01` to pack name field